Miami Cardiac & Vascular Institute Structural & Congenital Heart Disease Program

 How is tetralogy of Fallot diagnosed?

-Your child will need to see a heart doctor (cardiologist.)
+Your child will need to see a heart doctor (pediatric cardiologist.)
 They will check your baby and listen to their heart and lungs.
 The details about your child’s heart murmur will also help the doctor make the diagnosis.

 Tests may be done to confirm the diagnosis.
 The tests your child has depends on their age and condition, and the doctor’s preferences.